Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Galaxy Classification

-First, we present the population of twisted halos.
-There are in total 13 twisted halos in our sample.
-Figures \ref{TwistedHalos1} and \ref{TwistedHalos2} present this class of halos.
+First, we present the population of twisted galaxies.
+There are in total 13 twisted galaxies in our sample.
+Figures \ref{TwistedHalos1} and \ref{TwistedHalos2} present this class of galaxies.
 We have truncated the radial profile up to where there are some collection of points for which the shape finder algorithm does not converge.
-For example, while the presented halos in Figure \ref{TwistedHalos1} are converged around(above) 50 \rm{kpc}, halos associated with Figure \ref{TwistedHalos2} are mostly converged until 30 \rm{kpc} continuously and have gaps in between for larger radii.
+For example, while the presented galaxies in Figure \ref{TwistedHalos1} are converged around(above) 50 \rm{kpc}, galaxies associated with Figure \ref{TwistedHalos2} are mostly converged until 30 \rm{kpc} continuously and have gaps in between for larger radii.
 Owing to this, we truncate their shape profile at around 25-30 \rm{kpc}.